Preparing and Signing Transactions Using External Party¶

 await sdk.connect()

-const receiver = 'target-of-ping-recieving-party'
+const receiver = 'receiver-party'

-const command = sdk.userLedger?.createPingCommand(receiver)
+const [transferCommand, disclosedContracts] =

 const transaction = await sdk.userLedger?.prepareSubmission(

-command, //the prepared ping command
+transferCommand, //the prepared ping command

-v4() //a unique deduplication id for this transaction
+v4(), //a unique deduplication id for this transaction

 )